Child pornography: Distribution and receipt

 Philip Jenkins notes that there is "overwhelming evidence that [child pornography] is all but impossible to obtain through nonelectronic means."
 The Internet has radically changed how child pornography is reproduced and disseminated, and, according to the United States Department of Justice, resulted in a massive increase in the "availability, accessibility, and volume of child pornography."

 Digital cameras and Internet distribution facilitated by the use of credit cards and the ease of transferring images across national borders has made it easier than ever before for users of child pornography to obtain the photographs and videos.

-In 2019, the New York Times reported that child pornography was now a crisis.
-Tech companies such as Facebook, Microsoft and Dropbox reported over 18 million cases of child sexual abuse material, which includes over 45 million images and videos.
+In 2019, the The New York Times reported that child pornography was now a crisis.
+Tech companies such as Facebook, Microsoft, and Dropbox reported over 18 million cases of child sexual abuse material, which includes over 45 million images and videos.

 In 2023, the National Center for Missing & Exploited Children's CyberTipline received 36.2 million reports of suspected child sexual exploitation, an increase of 12% from 2022.

 Offender characteristics

 Child pornography offenders are predominantly white, male, aged between 25 and 50 years and, in relation to "hands on" child sex abusers, more likely to be employed.
 On multiple studies, they have been reported to have higher education at a rate of 30%.
 Research has also shown that around 50% of child pornography offenders were single either at the time of their offences or after they were prosecuted.
 Child pornography offenders are also less likely to be parents compared to contact offenders.
 Scholars have also found that while "hands-on" offenders are relatively likely to transition into pornography offenders (with some admitting to using child pornography as a substitute for committing contact offenses), the opposite is rarely the case.

 In a study conducted by Michael Seto in 2010, 33–50% of a sample of child pornography offenders reported having sexual interest in children.
 Another 2009 study diagnosed 31% of its sample of online child sex offenders with pedophilia.
-Aside from a predominant sexual interest in children, other reasons for online child pornography offending include indiscriminate sexual interest, pornography addiction and accidental access to child pornography material.
+Aside from a predominant sexual interest in children, other reasons for online child pornography offending include indiscriminate sexual interest, pornography addiction, and accidental access to child pornography material.
 Having a history of child pornography offending has been stated by some researchers to be a valid diagnostic indicator of pedophilia.

 A meta-analysis of nine studies conducted by Seto in 2011 reported a sexual recidivism rate of 5% for follow-up periods ranging from one to six years.
 Another paper published by Seto in 2015 reported a sexual recidivism rate of 11% in a 5-year follow-up period.
 Research has also shown that offenders that measure high on antisociality and atypical sexual interests are most likely to sexually reoffend.
 Other studies have also reported rates of recidivism for child pornography offenders that are inferior to those of contact child sex offenders.
 People who have committed both pornography and contact offences have a higher recidivism rate for contact offences than child pornography offenders.